-For the new year I wanted to make a healthier cake, so I whipped up this honey yogurt cake, which is so dreamy in my book… It’s sweetened with honey and has a mix of wheat and almond flour, coconut oil, a touch of vanilla, and a dash of lemon.
-I love it because it’s not too sweet! just right with great depth of flavor.
-I was going to pair this with a zesty lemon buttercream but decided it would be a bit overpowering.
-What I really wanted was to pile whipped cream on top and dig in, but as many of you know, whipped cream is not stable and is just not well suited for a layer cake.
+For the New Year, I wanted to make a “healthy” cake.
+I decided to whip up this honey yogurt cake.
+So dreamy, isn’t it?
+It’s sweetened with honey.
+It has a mix of wheat and almond flour, coconut oil, vanilla, and lemon.
+I love it because it’s not too sweet but still satisfying!
+I was going to pair this with a zesty lemon buttercream but felt it would be too overpowering.
+I considered putting whipped cream on top but as many of you know, whipped cream is not stable and is not well suited for a layer cake.
 The solution?
-A mascarpone whipped cream mixture which is so good I can’t even describe with words how creamy and light it is, it pairs perfectly with all the berries I jammed into it.
-Did I mention that I ate an entire cake over the course of a day during the recipe development?
+A mascarpone whipped cream mixture!
+It is so good that it is virtually impossible to describe.It is so creamy and light and it pairs perfectly with ALL berries!
+Did I mention that I ate the entire cake over the course of a day?
+Yup.
+Not sorry about it!

-A dreamy honey yogurt cake filled with a mascarpone cream and berries.
+A dreamy honey yogurt cake filled with a mascarpone frosting and berries.

 For the Cake

-- 2 tsp vanilla paste you can substitute with vanilla extract
+- 1 tbsp vanilla paste 15mL, you can substitute with vanilla extract

-- 2 tbsp lemon zest zest of about two lemons
+- 2 tbsp lemon zest 12g, zest of about two lemons

 For the Frosting